 Under each item you add to your order in the Kroger app, you can add notes or special instructions.
-If you are picky about apples, for example, ask the shopper to double check for no bruises on apples.
+If you are picky about apples, for example, ask the shopper to double check for no bruises.

 Yes!
-Kroger has done a good job of creating a seamless grocery pickup experience across all of its sister stores.
-Apply these instructions to your local Fred Meyer store, even though it’s not called Kroger.
+Kroger has done a good job of creating a seamless grocery pickup experience across all of their sister stores.
+Apply these instructions to your local Fred Meyer store, even if it’s not called Kroger.

 8. What if I can’t pick up my order during the hour I reserved?